 Master of Public Policy (MPP)

 Advance your career.
 Enhance your community.
 Develop the analytic skills needed to formulate and assess public policies and evaluate the effectiveness of government programs at the federal, state and local levels.
 Learn the “softer” skills of leadership and communicating your ideas in a political context.
 We train generalists who combine technical competency with a sophisticated understanding of the policy process.
-If you’re interested in social and quality-of-life issues throughout Philadelphia and beyond, Temple offers a graduate program in public policy led by full-time faculty and working practitioners.
+Temple’s graduate program in public policy is led by full-time faculty and working practitioners and is ideal for students interested in social and quality-of-life issues throughout Philadelphia and beyond.

 Learn More about the Master of Public Policy

 Admissions decisions are made in the spring semester and admitted students are expected to begin in the following fall term.
 Application Deadline is December 15th.

-Please visit the Political Science Graduate Bulletin to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Please visit the Political Science Master’s of Arts Admissions page or the Political Science PhD Admissions page to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 Graduate Student Support Grants